 - Now in a pan heat oil/ghee and once hot add the asafoetida and cumin seeds.

-- Now drain the kale chane and add to the pan and mix till the spices coat the chana well.
+- Now, drain the kale chana (reserve the drained water) and add it to the pan, mixing till the spices coat the chana well.

 - Add some water drained from the chana and let it cook till the water is absorbed.